lorilorimori/spiral-knights-worldbuilding/src/lib/rebis_theory.md

   - `To recognize this special event, Spiral HQ has created new costumes and accessories for the Knights of the Spiral Order. ..., and meditate on the workings of the universe.
 Then, refreshed, delve back into the clockworks with equipment that is out of this world!` ([Balance of the Equinox!](https://forums.spiralknights.com/en/node/98178)).
 - More so, as much as Almirian Crusader armor is transmuted from Isoarn Azure armor as myth-driven counterpart, so is [Cold Iron Vanquisher](https://wiki.spiralknights.com/Cold_Iron_Vanquisher), `A powerful cold iron blade forged for the singular purpose of hunting down and destroying the undead`, to [Warden's Leviathan Blade](https://wiki.spiralknights.com/Leviathan_Blade).

+   In that regard we are yet to justify more fantasy-themed weapons, such as [Troika 5-star upgrades](https://wiki.spiralknights.com/Troika#Alchemy_Path) and the [Cold Iron Vanquisher](https://wiki.spiralknights.com/Cold_Iron_Vanquisher) line of Calibur, making it similar to [Almirian Crusader Armor](https://wiki.spiralknights.com/Almirian_Crusader_Armor) from the design of alchemy tree progression, as a derivation at a later stage of alchemy tree.

+- Avenger line of swords ending with [Divine Avenger](https://wiki.spiralknights.com/Divine_Avenger) which might belong through design of glowing lines to [Heavenly set](https://wiki.spiralknights.com/Heavenly_Guardian_Armor), but at that same degree might come from a different time, where curse was found and reversed, as seen in the sword's design itself, wherein eyes do not represent curse but benevolent force with elemntal damage type.

+  It constrasts with heavenly kingdom's absent knowledge of seals and evil eye imagery.
+Valkyries from ealier period of time lack a notion or capacity to reverse or neutralize curse, while Owlites, as descendants of Valkyries, possess stronger relation to curse, including their relation with Kat Tribe.

 If those items indeed belong to Isorans in the past, they frame Spiral Order in a light similar to one of Valkyries, as emerging from mythology and deific ancestry, similar to th _legend-like framing of the seige of heavenly kingdom_:

 - `The helm of one who defied the gods and stormed the gates of a heavenly kingdom.
 Some say the thunderclaps are the eternal echoes of her siege` ([Storm Champion Helm](https://wiki.spiralknights.com/Storm_Champion_Helm#Storm_Champion_Helm)).